 Sara Sheikh, LCSW-C

-Trauma-informed therapy for children and families online only (due to COVID) across Maryland.
+Trauma-informed therapy for children and families online only (due to COVID) across DC and Maryland.

 I’m Sara Sheikh, a Licensed Clinical Social Worker who enjoys working with children and families.
 My specialty includes working with clients who have challenges with overwhelming emotions or behaviors, and difficulties in their relationships due to unresolved trauma, chronic stress, grief or loss.
 I am trained in Trauma-Focused CBT, Attachment Regulation Competency (ARC) Framework, Trauma -Informed Play Therapy, Mindfulness-Based CBT, EMDR and Yoga-Based Psychotherapy.
 My goal is to help you stop feeling and acting overwhelmed and start guiding you to where things feel manageable again.

 I received a Masters of Social Work with a primary concentration of Clinical with a specialization in Mental Health from the University of Maryland, Baltimore.